hpcdb/armful/src/dfanalyzer/di/README.md

 Once dataflow_analyzer database is configured, user can start DI daemon for selecting JSON files in the DI directory and storing provenance data present in those files into the provenance database.

-To invoke [DI program](DI-2.0.jar) as a long-running background process (or daemon), the following command line has to be used:
+To invoke [DI binary file](./bin/DI-2.0) as a long-running background process (or daemon), the following command line has to be used:

-	java -jar DI-2.0.jar -daemon start
+	./bin/DI-2.0 -daemon start